zi-crypto/DeepFaceVerificationApp/README.md

 ## Achievements

 - **1st Place in Academic Projects:** This project was submitted as part of an academic course and was awarded 1st place among the best projects.
+- You can see our Submission Here: https://drive.google.com/drive/folders/1mMOt5V0qF6Gr5YFqf2cjMQvmd9Vicjbp

 ## Features